-- Since you’re using a sturdy bread and cutting it thick, you will need to soak your bread for a while.
-About 5-10 minutes would be best.
+- Since you’re using a sturdy bread and cutting it thick, you will need to soak your bread for about one minute on each side.
 I promise this won’t make it soggy.
 If you don’t soak it long enough, you’ll bite into dry bread in the middle of your toast.
 Make sure to flip and soak both sides.

 - Preheat the oven to a low temperature when you start cooking and put your slices in there when you finish frying.
 This will keep them warm.
 And believe me, you’ll want to eat these when they’re warm.

 - Don’t want soggy French toast?
 Make sure your skillet is preheated on medium-low heat before adding in your soaked bread.
 You’ll want to brown the outside without cooking the slices too fast.
 If your stove is too high, you will burn the outside before fully cooking the inside, leaving you with soggy toast.